-I came across this article on Biblia by Jeffrey Kranz that shows the top books of the Bible that Jesus quotes throughout the four Gospels.
+I came across an article that shows the top books of the Bible that Jesus quotes throughout the four Gospels.
 The top one, as you might have guessed, is the Book of Psalms!

 Jesus quotes from Scripture a lot, giving us a great example of why memorizing and quoting Scripture is edifying for the believer.
 Here are just four times when Jesus quotes the Book of Psalms.